Independent Arborist Reports, Guidance & Documentation Support

 • Board-ready audit summaries

-Many tree and landscape problems are not caused by one dramatic failure.
-They happen slowly — missed visits, unclear scopes, reactive pruning, irrigation problems, poor documentation.
-Independent oversight identifies small problems before they become expensive ones.
+Many tree and landscape problems are not caused by one dramatic event.
+They happen slowly — missed visits, unclear scopes, reactive pruning, irrigation problems, or limited documentation.
+A separate review helps identify small concerns before they become expensive or disputed ones.

 Owner / HOA / Manager Approval